 Bob Gleason was trained in Theater by performing in 60+ productions at West Chester University.
 A member of the Army’s Special Services Chorus, he shared his four-octave vocal talents as a goodwill ambassador touring the US and Germany.

-Since 1991, Bob Gleason has been AHT’s “go to guy” – If you need it, Bob can do it!
-Over the years, Mr. Gleason has been featured at the White House Visitor’s Center, Ford’s Theatre, the National Archives, the Library of Congress, the Air and Space Museum of the Smithsonian Institution, Constitution Hall, the National Constitution Center, Independence Hall, Mask & Wig, Elder Hostels, Bartram’s Garden, Betsy Ross’ House, the General Warren Inn, and the Freedoms Foundation of Valley Forge.
-Bob has been especially popular at schools, museums, historic sites and libraries throughout the United States.
+Mr. Gleason has been especially popular at schools, museums, historic sites and libraries throughout the United States including the White House Visitor’s Center, Ford’s Theatre, the National Archives, the Library of Congress, Mount Rushmore, the Air and Space Museum of the Smithsonian Institution, Constitution Hall, the National Constitution Center, Independence Hall, Bartram’s Garden, Betsy Ross’ House, the Freedoms Foundation of Valley Forge and many more.
 In-depth historical research and audience interactivity have become hallmarks of Mr. Gleason’s historical portrayals.
-He’s now performing for the children of children he previously educated and entertained.